Ercenk/ContosoAMPBasic/README.md

 ### Webhook Endpoint

 The Azure Marketplace calls this endpoint to notify the solution for the events happening on the marketplace side.
-Those events can be the cancellation, and update of the subscription through Azure Marketplace, or suspending it, because of the unavailability of customer's payment method.
+Those events can be the cancellation or modification of the subscription through Azure Marketplace, or suspending it because of the unavailability of a customer's payment method.
 A publisher provides the URL for this webhook endpoint when registering the offer for Azure Marketplace.

 > **:warning: IMPORTANT:** This endpoint is not protected.
-The implementation should call
+The implementation
-> the marketplace REST API to ensure the validity of the event.
+> should call the marketplace REST API to ensure the validity of the event.

-### Marketplace REST API interactions
+### Marketplace REST API Interactions

+The _Fulfillment API_ is documented
+[here](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2)
-The Fulfillment API is documented [here](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2) for subscription integration, and the usage based metering API documentation is [here](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/marketplace-metering-service-apis).
+for subscription integration, and the usage based _Metered Billing API_ documentation is [here](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/marketplace-metering-service-apis).

 #### Azure AD Requirement: Single-Tenant Registration

-The publisher should register an AAD application and provide the AppID (ClientId) and the tenant ID (AAD directory where the app is registered) during registering the offer for the marketplace.
+The publisher should register an AAD application and provide the `AppID` (ClientId) and the `Tenant ID` (AAD directory where the app is registered) during registering the offer for the marketplace.

 The solution is put on a whitelist so it can call the marketplace REST API with those details.
-A client must use
+A client must use a
 [service-to-service access token request](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-oauth2-client-creds-grant-flow#service-to-service-access-token-request) of the client credential workflow, and with the v1 Azure AD endpoint.
-Use the Marketplace Fulfillment API V2.0's resource ID,62d94f6c-d599-489b-a797-3e10e42fbe22 for the resource parameter
+Use the Marketplace Fulfillment API v2's resource ID, `62d94f6c-d599-489b-a797-3e10e42fbe22`, for the resource parameter.

 There needs to be a **one-to-one match between the publisher account and the application**.
-If a publisher has multiple SaaS offers under the same publisher account, all of those offers need to use the same TenantId/AppId.
+If a publisher has multiple SaaS offers under the same publisher account, all of those offers need to use the same `Tenant Id` and `AppId`.

-If you have multiple publisher accounts for various reasons, please do not use the TenantId/AppId for offers under different publisher accounts.
+If you have multiple publisher accounts, please do not use the `Tenant Id` and `AppId` combination for offers under different publisher accounts.

 Please note the different requirements for the Azure AD interaction for the landing page and calling the APIs.
 I recommend two separate AAD applications,